waldyjoe/waldyjoe.github.io/_pages/about.md

       [2020.05] <a href="https://underline.io/speakers/307-jiaoyang-li"> 2 virtual talks</a> at <a href="https://aamas2020.conference.auckland.ac.nz/"> AAMAS 2020</a>.
     </li>
     <li>
-      [2020.04] Our paper "Multi-Agent Path Finding with Mutex Propogation" received the outstanding student paper award at <a href="https://icaps20.icaps-conference.org/program/awards/"> ICAPS 2020</a>.
+      [2020.04] Our paper "Multi-Agent Path Finding with Mutex Propagation" received the outstanding student paper award at <a href="https://icaps20.icaps-conference.org/program/awards/"> ICAPS 2020</a>.
     </li>
     <li>
       [2020.04] 2 papers accepted to <a href="https://www.ijcai20.org/"> IJCAI 2020</a>.